MateoBodon/microalpha/docs/api.md

 ```

 - Streams `MarketEvent`s from the data handler, enforces monotonic timestamps, and routes signals/orders/fills between components.
-- Accepts a `numpy.random.Generator` to guarantee deterministic RNG usage across the stack.
+- Accepts a `numpy.random.Generator` for reproducibility; randomness is typically consumed by downstream components (e.g., latency models) rather than the engine itself.

+Profiling:
+- Set `MICROALPHA_PROFILE=1` or pass `--profile` via the CLI to record a `profile.pstats` under the active run’s artifact directory.

 ## Data (`microalpha.data.CsvDataHandler`)